-Fig-3: Volcanic eruption
+Fig. 3 Volcanic eruption

-- Volcanic eruption releases various gases and ash into the atmosphere. - Decay of organic matter releases Ammonia gas into the air. - Decay of organic matter lying under water releases Methane gas. - The pollen grains released by plants remain suspended in the air and pollute it.
+- Forest fires release carbon particles (ash) into the air and pollute the air. - Volcanic eruption releases various gases and ash in to the atmosphere. - Decay of organic matter releases Ammonia gas in to the air. - Decay of organic matter lying under water releases Methane gas as air pollution. - The pollen grains released by plants remain floating in the air and pollute it.

-Human activities
+Human activities: